swiftlang/swift-evolution/proposals/0253-callable.md

 ### Implicit conversions to function

-A value cannot be implicitly converted to a function when the destination function type matches the type of the `call` method.
-Since `call` methods are normal methods, you can [refer to them directly](#direct-reference-to-call) via `.call` and get a function.
+A value cannot be implicitly converted to a function when the destination function type matches the type of the `callAsFunction` method.
+Since `callAsFunction` methods are normal methods, you can [refer to them directly](#direct-reference-to-call) via `.callAsFunction` and get a function.

 Implicit conversions impact the entire type system and require runtime support to work with dynamic casts; thus, further exploration is necessary for a formal